 Never thought about it.
 I also only sync once every month.
 If that.
 I don't have anything on my phone i would die without if I lost it.Heh.
 I taught him that trick.

 So why not update then?
-The only preventative maintenance involved is not emptying your trash until you've tested the apps.
-I'd rather have garbage in the trash than outdated versions of most of my apps.
-Most of them are either beneficial or neutral.
-The other option is to grab them all out of the trash can and hang onto them, but I'm top lazy to do that.
+The preventative maintenance involved is not emptying your trash until you've tested the apps.
+I'd rather have garbage in the trash and old versions of most of my apps.

 I don't use the cloud.
 Just have never been one to sync often.Yeah, you can get away without syncing at all since 5.0 and iCloud.

 The first method I mentioned would work perfectly for you then.

 I used to be that way.
 Am that way with every thing.
 I had a run of bad updates that changed things that I liked.
 Or added thing I didn't like.
 So I stopped updating.
 Plus I have only not been updating since Xmas.Well, we couldn't be more different there.
 I update the moment I notice them.